Vika1990Z/Vika1990Z.github.io/ventus/content/products/kubernetes/kubernetes-cluster.md

 ![](../../../assets/images/clusters/11.png?classes=border,shadow)

 ## Download kubeconfig file

+{{% notice note %}}
->**NOTE:** The kubeconfig file is required to configure access to a cluster and switch between multiple clusters, multiple users, and with different authentication mechanisms such as passwords or tokens.
+The kubeconfig file is required to configure access to a cluster and switch between multiple clusters, multiple users, and with different authentication mechanisms such as passwords or tokens.
+{{% /notice %}}

 To download the kubeconfig file that pertains to Cluster do the following:
 - identify this desired Cluster on the *Clusters page*;